xArm-Developer/xArm-Python-SDK/README.md

 - #### [UFACTORY ModbusTCP Manual](doc/UF_ModbusTCP_Manual.md)

 ## Update Summary
-- > ### 1.18.3
+- > ### 1.18.3/1.18.4
   - Added BytesData for data conversion
   - Added data structure for report data
   - Update the reported data for port 30002
-  - Increase execution speed by adding paramster to reduce the number of checks performed by the gripper apis
+  - Increase execution speed by adding parameter to reduce the number of checks performed by the gripper APIs

 - > ### 1.17.0/1.17.1
   - Change some API names